What Does a Piano Cost?

 Handmade pianos are instruments in which the production process is typically limited and relies on the skills of the artisans and craftspeople building the pianos.
-Examples of well known handmade pianos would be Steinway & Sons, Bosendorfer by Yamaha, Fazioli or a smaller concern, such as Stuart & Sons in Australia.
+Examples of well-known handmade pianos would be Steinway & Sons, Bosendorfer by Yamaha, Fazioli, or smaller concerns, such as Stuart & Sons in Australia.

 Handmade Pianos are typically made to a standard of quality rather than to a price point.
-Handmade pianos are sought after by professional and amateur pianists as well as music aficionados, collectors and buyers that demand highest quality.
+Handmade pianos are sought after by professional and amateur pianists as well as music aficionados, collectors, and buyers that demand the highest quality.

-Handmade grand pianos are typically on the higher end of the pricing spectrum because of the high quality materials used, more skilled craftspeople and more labor intensive process.
+Handmade grand pianos are typically on the higher end of the pricing spectrum because of the high-quality materials used, more skilled craftspeople, and more labor intensive processes.
 Depending on size and model, standard model handmade pianos can range from $60,000 to over $200,000.

-While the name on the fallboard is the same, the design/manufacturing and quality standard is not comparable.
-Yamaha for instance, builds pianos of similar look and size, some of which could be considered consumer grade, others economy.
+While the name on the fallboard is the same, the design/manufacturing and quality standard are not comparable.
+Yamaha for instance builds pianos of similar look and size, some of which could be considered consumer-grade, others economy.

 Production grand pianos vary in price from about $15,000 to $60,000 whereas production upright pianos range from $6,000 – $18,000.